SixZens/x09/readme.md

 [*] UI Price 500 + THB
 [*] UI Open Source 500
 ```
+# New Function
-- [ ] Add delight to the experience when all tasks are complete :tada:
+- [x] Add delight to the experience when all tasks are complete :tada: